renanbaqui/cg/README.md

 ## Project Requirements

-- The project should be implemented using the OpenGL API, and the libraries gl, glu, glut the only ones that can be used
+- The project should be implemented using the OpenGL API, and the libraries gl, glu, glut the only ones that can be used.

 ### Objective